 - Reinoculate.
 It’s critical to restore beneficial bacteria to reestablish a healthy microbial balance in your gut.
 High-quality, high-concentration, probiotics can help repair your gut and strengthen your immune system.
 I recommend 100 billion CFUs (colony forming units) while dealing with a leaky gut, and 30 billion CFUs as a maintenance dose.

 - Repair.
 It’s essential to provide the nutrients necessary to help the gut repair itself.
-One of my favorite supplements is collagen which is rich in amino acids that quite literally, “seal the leaks” or perforations in your gut by repairing damaged cells and building new tissue.
-Another one of my favorites supplements is L-glutamine, an amino acid that helps to rejuvenate the gut wall lining.
+My most comprehensive weapon against leaky gut is Leaky Gut Revive™ powder, which contains powerful gut-repairing ingredients l-glutamine, aloe, deglycyrrhizinated licorice, arabinogalactan, slippery elm and marshmallow root.
+With these ingredients, Leaky Gut Revive™ nourishes and soothes your gut cells, restores your gut’s natural mucosal lining, and maximizes gut-mending fatty acid production.
+Another one of my favorite supplements is collagen, which is rich in amino acids that quite literally, “seal the leaks” or perforations in your gut by repairing damaged cells and building new tissue.

 2. Optimize your diet

 I recommend that everyone remove gluten from their diets because it’s simply an inflammatory food, and this is particularly critical for anyone with an autoimmune condition.
 I also highly recommend that anyone with an autoimmune condition remove all grains and legumes from your diet as well.
 These foods contain proteins known as lectins, which act as a natural pesticide for crops and can wreak havoc on the lining of your gut.
 My cookbook, The Autoimmune Solution Cookbook, contains over 150 specially designed recipes to help make following an autoimmune-friendly protocol easy and delicious!